 Injured foot (fractured tarsal) Moderate Here, we would include injuries such as a fractured tarsal.
 In healing the foot would be deformed.
 This would result in a permanent impairment such as a change in gait and inability to walk across uneven surfaces.
 Up to £6,200

 It is very difficult to come up with a figure for the average compensation for GBH, as each claim has its own unique aspects.
 This is why in some cases, a personal injury claims calculator will be inaccurate.
 If you want a more accurate estimate of the amount of compensation you will receive based on your own unique circumstances, please call our claims team today.
-They can arrange for a solicitor to value your claim for you.
+Our solicitors can provide estimates in GBH victim compensation claims once they have reviewed the facts.

 Compensation Awarded For Claims Through The CICA